Los Angeles , California Drug Testing

 US Drug Test Centers has many clients in Los Angeles that are required by DOT or the California Public Utilities Commission to drug test drivers in the transportation industry.

 In California they have medical and recreational marijuana.
 This does not affect an employer’s rights to maintain a drug free workplace program or drug testing including marijuana.
-California does not have laws restricting workplace drug testing however random testing should be limited to safety sensitive positions.
+California does not have laws restricting employee drug testing however random testing should be limited to safety sensitive positions.

 US Drug Test Centers operates drug testing facilities in all areas of Los Angeles.
 Our drug test locations are available for urine drug testing, hair drug testing and alcohol testing.
 For employers US Drug Test Centers can set up your drug testing and drug free workplace programs.